 Microplastics particles from different sampling sites were grouped based on morphological characteristic, including size, shape and color.
-Microplastics were divided into six size classifications: $<0.5\,\mathrm{mm},\,0.5-1\,\mathrm{mm},\,1-2\,\mathrm{mm},\,2-3\,\mathrm{mm},\,3-4\,\mathrm{mm},\,4-5\,\mathrm{mm}.$ Particles were also morphologically classified as a fiber, foam, film, or fragment.
+Microplastics were divided into six size classifications: <0.5 mm, 0.5-1 mm, 1-2 mm, 2-3 mm, 3-4 mm, 4-5 mm.
+Particles were also morphologically classified as a fiber, foam, film, or fragment.
 Microplastics defined as fibers had long, thin shapes, while plastic debris in thin layers were defined as films.
 Foams were defined as polymer materials that were dispersed with large numbers of gas microspores.
 Plastic debris that cannot fit in any of the 3 types is defined as fragment.

-Microplastic concentration was calculated per kilogram of dry sediments (items·kg-1).
-A total of 68 samples were chose and identified using micro-Raman spectroscopy (Renishaw 2000, 532 nm laser, Raman shift 100-3500 cm-1).
+Microplastic concentration was calculated per kilogram of dry sediments (items.kg-1).
+A total of 68 samples was chose and identified using micro-Raman spectroscopy (Renishaw 2000, 532 nm laser, Raman shift 100-3500 cm-1).
 Polymer types were identified by comparing the spectra of each sample to the Hummel Polymer Sample Library and the Raman Sample Library.